gofynd/fdk-client-java/documentation/platform/THEME.md

 | body | [UpdateThemeNameRequestBody](#UpdateThemeNameRequestBody) | yes | Request body |

-Update the name of a theme for a specific company and application.
+Modify the name of a theme.

 *Returned Response:*